appstersio/krates-registrator/README.md

 Use very simple declarative Ruby DSL [Policies](#Policy) to register etcd configuration nodes for Docker containers, with an automatic mechanism to handle configuration node updates and removals.

-Supports JSON configuration for policies, including multiple dynamically managed policy instances loaded from etcd.
+Supports JSON configuration for policies, including multiple dynamically managed policy instances loaded from etcd, or local JSON files.

 ## Example
 ### `etc/policies/skydns.rb`